hillfung/make_LDSR_annot/README.md

 # make_LDSR_annot (v: 2.4.6)
 Collection of R functions to create annotations for analysis using stratified LDSC

+**NOTE:** the R-functions only create the annotation-files, you still need to convert the annotation-files to LDscores (see: https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial )

 There are two ways to create a new annotation:
 1. specifying a set of SNPs to include
 2. collapse existing annotations